HenryOyoto/Python-Projects/README.md

 ## About

-Maintained by Henry Oyoto — Electronics and Computer Engineer working in PCB design, Python programming and technical documentation.
+Maintained by Henry Oyoto: Electronics and Computer Engineer working in PCB design, Python programming and technical documentation.

 - GitHub: https://github.com/HenryOyoto